gottstaff/SimpleMD/README.md

 SimpleMD is intentionally spartan: a split editor, a live preview, and little else.
 No plugin system, no cloud sync, no bloated toolbar.
 Just markdown, rendered well, in a focused full-screen window.
 It is shaped by one person’s needs rather than a product roadmap.

-There are **no published packages** yet (no AUR listing, no distro packages).
-Install by building from source.
+There are **no published packages** yet (no AUR listing).
+On Manjaro / Arch, use the install script below.

 ![SimpleMD split editor with live preview](docs/screenshot.png)